 1. Obtain OSHA-Approved Certification

 Only trained forklift operators who are licensed according to OSHA standards should operate forklifts.
 This not only ensures operator safety but also the safety of everyone else on site.
-OSHA standards vary by state and by what type of forklift is in use, so be sure to look up the appropriate standards for your specific situation.

 2. Understand the Forklift Type